WGLab/DeepMod/docs/Description of well-trained models.md

 ```

 ## `rnn_f7_wd21_chr1to10_4`
 This model is trained on Chr 1 to 10 of NA12878 with completely methylated positions (>90% methylation percentage in both replicates of bisulfite sequences) and completely un-methylated positions (<=0% methylation percentage in both replicates of bisulfite sequences).
 Bases in long reads mapped to the two groups of reference positions are used in training process.
+This model is used to make 5mC prediction on HX1, and both HX1 and NA12878 are basecalled using Albacore v2.3.1.
 ```
 Window size: 21
 Feature/event: 7